developergaurav77/voice-assistant/README.md

 # voice-assistant
-In this program, I tried to create basic voice-assistant named "Junior" which can open different files/applitions on computer, search on google, play youtube video, send mail, search and read things from wikipedia, can take screenshorts and can open most of websites(facebook,messenger,github,instragram,reddit,etc).
+In this program, I tried to create a basic voice-assistant named "Junior" which can open different files/applitions on computer, search on google, play youtube video, send mail, search and read things from wikipedia, take screenshorts and can open most of websites(facebook,messenger,github,instragram,reddit,etc).

 following python packages are required to run this program:
 1. pip install pyttsx3